+The Taxpayer Advocate Service Is Here To Help You

+What is the Taxpayer Advocate Service?

-Internal Revenue Service 1201 N. Mitsubishi Motorway Bloomington, IL 61705-6613 The Taxpayer Advocate Service Is Here to Help You.
-The Taxpayer Advocate Service (TAS) is your voice at the IRS.
-Our job is to ensure that every taxpayer is treated fairly and that you know and understand your rights.
+The Taxpayer Advocate Service (TAS) is an independent organization within the Internal Revenue Service that helps taxpayers and protects taxpayer rights.
+Our job is to ensure that every taxpayer is treated fairly and that you know and understand your rights under the Taxpayer Bill of Rights.